Mahboobeh-sayadiyan/My-Funny-Tiny-Project-Expense-Notebook/README.md

 https://expense-notebook.netlify.app/

 This web application records your expenses.<br><br>

+## App functionality

-You can search this expenses by year filter in the app.
+You are able to search expenses by year filter in the app.